Features of the Apertura AD series

 - Aperture – 8”, 10” and 12”.

 Aperture is the measure of the size of the mirror.
-The larger the mirror the more light it gathers, the finer the detail that can be resolved, and the dimmer the targets that can be observed.
-In visual astronomy, the aperture is king and the Dobsonian style of telescopes provide the most aperture per dollar.
+The larger the mirror, the more light it gathers, the finer the detail that can be resolved, and the dimmer the targets that can be observed.
+In visual astronomy, the aperture is king, and the Dobsonian style of telescopes provides the most aperture per dollar.

 - Focuser – 2 Inch Two Speed

-The Apertura AD focuser is very smooth and handles large heavy eyepieces very well.
-I have used a 2” eyepiece with a 2” 2X Barlow, total weight around 2.5 pounds, with no problems.
+The Apertura AD focuser is very smooth and handles large, heavy eyepieces very well.
+I have used a 2” eyepiece with a 2” 2X Barlow, total weight of around 2.5 pounds, with no problems.

 The focuser has a high-speed knob that moves the eyepiece to the focus zone range quickly.
 There is a second dial that provides a 10:1 speed reduction that allows for very precise focusing.
 It also makes it easier to tweak the focus as atmospheric conditions change.

 This dual-speed focuser was a key selection factor for me.
 It cost me over $200 to add a dual-speed focuser to my earlier Dob.
 After owning a two-speed focuser, I knew that I would never want to be without this feature again.

 A 2-inch focuser allows you to use 2” eyepieces that can provide impressive low power wide views that can’t be provided by 1.25” eyepieces.
 Many first-time buyers underestimate the value of 2” low power wide view eyepieces, but experienced owners know how valuable this 2” focuser feature can be for viewing large deep sky objects and as an aid to star-hopping.